The Outfield: Play Deep

-Their debut album, Play Deep produced by William Wittman, was issued in 1985 and was a success.
-The album reached triple platinum sales status and the top 10 in the US album charts; it also featured a top 10 single entry with "Your Love", which peaked at No. 6.
-It went on to be featured in a number of 80s-themed compilation albums, and over 1,000 covers and remixes by other artists have been released physically and/or online.
-The band toured extensively, opening for Journey and Starship.
+Their debut album, Play Deep produced by William Wittman, came out in 1985 and was a success.
+The album went triple platinum and was in the top 10 in US album charts; it also featured a top 10 single entry, "Your Love", which peaked at No. 6.
+The song was featured in a number of 80s-themed compilation albums, and over 1,000 covers and remixes by other artists have been released physically and/or online.
+The band toured extensively opening for Journey and Starship.
 Spinks made a point of mentioning in interviews that the band was "totally into not smoking or doing drugs".

 Bangin’

-1987 saw the release of their second album, Bangin'.
-This album did not achieve the acclaim of Play Deep, but it did spawn a top 40 single, "Since You've Been Gone" (not to be confused with the 1970s Rainbow and Head East hit of the same name), which also hit No. 11 on the Billboard Mainstream Rock Songs chart.
-Furthermore, they had a minor radio/MTV hit with "No Surrender".
+In 1987, Bangin, their second album was released.
+The album did not achieve the acclaim of Play Deep, but it spawned a top 40 single, "Since You've Been Gone" (not to be confused with the 1970s Rainbow and Head East hit of the same name), which also hit No. 11 on the Billboard Mainstream Rock Songs chart.
+Furthermore, the Outfield had a minor radio/MTV hit with "No Surrender".
 The album sold reasonably well and was certified gold in the United States.
-A US summer tour opening for Night Ranger followed.
+A U.S. summer tour opening for Night Ranger followed.

 Voices of Babylon

-For the group's third album, 1989's Voices of Babylon, a new producer (David Kahne) and sound was evident.
-The title track was a top 25 single and hit No. 2 on the Billboard Mainstream Rock Songs chart.
+For the group's third album, 1989's Voices of Babylon, a new producer David Kahne and sound was adopted.
+The title track was a top 25 single and was No. 2 on the Billboard Mainstream Rock Songs chart.
 The follow-up song, "My Paradise", was a mid-sized album-rock hit reaching No. 34 on the Billboard Mainstream Rock Songs chart, but overall the group's popularity continued to decline.

 Diamond Days

 After the Babylon LP, Alan Jackman parted ways with the band and was replaced for a concert tour by Paul Read.
-Spinks and Lewis continued as a duo, switched labels and began recording Diamond Days for MCA.
+Spinks and Lewis continued as a duo, switched labels, and began recording Diamond Days for MCA (Music Corporation of America).
 Playing drums on the disc was session drummer Simon Dawson.
 The LP, released in 1990, produced a top 30 US hit, "For You".
 Quick to follow was "One Hot Country", included on the soundtrack to the 1991 action film If Looks Could Kill.